katyp03/Art-Collector/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+This app was created as a way to test Rails in a art vendor type project.

-Things you may want to cover:
+It allows to view, lease, and find art that is in the vendor's collection.

-* Ruby version
+Test user login and password:

-* System dependencies
+User: barry@email.com

-* Configuration
+Password: 12345678

-* Database creation
+Technology used:

-* Database initialization
+* Sqlite3

-* How to run the test suite
+* Ruby on Rails

-* Services (job queues, cache servers, search engines, etc.)
+* UJS

-* Deployment instructions
+* Sass

-* ...
+* HTML/CSS

 <!-- rails g scaffold Artist fname:string lname:string